ipetkov/crane/docs/API.md

   - Default value: `src + /Cargo.lock`
 * `cleanCargoTomlFilter`: a filter used to process each path found in each `Cargo.toml` file.
 Passed down to `craneLib.cleanCargoToml` if provided.
+* `doStripVersion`: when set to `true`, the workspace crate version(s) in both `Cargo.toml` files and the `Cargo.lock` file will be replaced with a placeholder version (`0.0.0`).
+This improves cache hit rates when only the crate version changes but dependencies remain the same.
+* `versionPlaceholder`: the placeholder version to use when `doStripVersion` is enabled.
+  - Default value: `"0.0.0"`
 * `dummyrs`: a path to a file which will be used in place of all dummy rust files (e.g. `main.rs`, `lib.rs`, etc.).
 This can be useful to customize dummy source files (e.g. enable certain lang features for a given target).